False discovery rate envelopes: Abstract

 \section{Abstract}

-False discovery rate (FDR) is a common way to control the number of false discoveries in multiple testing.
-In this paper, the focus is on functional test statistics which are discretized into $m$ highly correlated hypotheses and thus resampling based methods are investigated.
-The aim is to find a graphical envelope that detects the outcomes of all individual hypotheses by a simple rule: the hypothesis is rejected if and only if the empirical test statistic is outside of the envelope.
-Such an envelope offers a straightforward interpretation of the test results similarly as in global envelope testing recently developed for controlling the family-wise error rate.
-Two different algorithms are developed to fulfill this aim.
-The proposed algorithms are adaptive single threshold procedures which include the estimation of the true null hypotheses.
-The new methods are illustrated by two real data examples.
+{False discovery rate (FDR) is a common way to control the number of false discoveries in multiple testing.
+There are a number of approaches available for controlling FDR.
+However, for functional test statistics, which are discretized into $m$ highly correlated hypotheses, the methods must account for changes in distribution across the functional domain and correlation structure.
+Further, it is of great practical importance to visualize the test statistic together with its rejection or acceptance region.
+Therefore, the aim of this paper is to find, based on resampling principles, a graphical envelope that controls FDR and detects the outcomes of all individual hypotheses by a simple rule: the hypothesis is rejected if and only if the empirical test statistic is outside of the envelope.
+Such an envelope offers a straightforward interpretation of the test results, similarly as the recently developed global envelope testing which controls the family-wise error rate.
+Two different adaptive single threshold procedures are developed to fulfill this aim.
+Their performance is studied in an extensive simulation study.
+The new methods are illustrated by three real data examples. }